 - Visiting Clinical Lecturer in Law at Yale Law School

 - Member of the Advisory Board of the Yale Law School Center for the Study of Corporate Law

-- Member of the Executive Committee of the Yale Law School Association
+- Chair of the Executive Committee of the Yale Law School Association

 - Former Member, Securities Advisory Committee, Ontario Securities Commission

 January 12, 2021

 Outlook for 2021: Disclosure Updates & Corporate Governance